arnauddsj/starter-auth/README.md

 Future improvements:
 1 [x] Add Yup validations on the server side as well (important). -> Done as a middleware 2 [ ] Google, twitter, github passport strategies.
+3 [ ] Better prisma native errors handling.
-3 [ ] Add a simple admin interface for managing users (there is already an admin check logic but not used yet).
+4 [ ] Add a simple admin interface for managing users (there is already an admin check logic but not used yet).
-4 [ ] Add simple user profile to let user changes their infos.
+5 [ ] Add simple user profile to let user changes their infos.
-5 [ ] Add simple stripe logic for subscriptions.
+6 [ ] Add simple stripe logic for subscriptions.

 And maybe make it look a bit better on the way.